Trial starts over Trump administration's deployment of National Guard to Los Angeles

-The trial in San Francisco could set precedent for how Trump can deploy the guard in the future in California or other states.
+The trial could set precedent for how Trump can deploy the guard in the future in California or other states.

 The Department of Defense ordered the deployment of roughly 4,000 California National Guard troops and 700 Marines to Los Angeles.
 Most of the troops have since left but 250 National Guard members remain, according to the latest figures provided by the Pentagon.